Skip to article frontmatterSkip to article content

 Burgers’ equation in the spectral basis

-Our original PDE was
+For Burgers’ equation, our original PDE was

 Let’s define a set of Fourier basis functions,